 All routes to playgrounds are either flat or have ramped access.
-Broken double doors leading from the corridor near the hall to the rear playground are being replaced.
-The electronic access between the front and rear playground has been recently repaired.
+Broken double doors leading from the corridor near the hall to the rear playground have been replaced during the construction of the new Year 3/4 classroom and a ramp has been built for access to the playground.

-A single step between the Reception and preschool areas and another between the preschool area and the outdoor area for the foundation unit, could potentially prove barriers to wheelchair users and the visually impaired.
-Please note that ROVIC are due to assess the environment and make recommendations prior to admission of a disabled preschool student in January 2018.
+A single step between the Reception and Preschool areas and another between the preschool area and the outdoor area for the foundation unit, could potentially prove barriers to wheelchair users and the visually impaired.
+Alternative access arrangements could be made if required in order to overcome these barriers.